Stem Cell Transplant Basics

 The transplanted cells will begin to grow and produce healthy red and white blood cells and platelets, a process called engraftment.

 From your stem cell infusion until engraftment, you may experience several side effects, such as fevers, nausea, fatigue, and difficulty sleeping.
 As your stem cells engraft and make healthy new blood cells, you will begin to feel better.
-Though every patient's experience is unique, most patients are ready for discharge from the hospital between 11 to 16 days after their stem cell infusion.
+Though every patient's experience is unique, most inpatient transplant patients are ready for discharge from the hospital between 11 to 16 days after their stem cell infusion.
+Outpatient transplant patients will have daily scheduled clinic visits, usually for 10 to 14 days after your stem cell infusion.

 You will have follow-up appointments at Dana-Farber or with your local oncologist.
 These appointments are generally weekly (or 1 to 2 visits/week for allogeneic patients) for a period of time, and then monthly or less frequently depending on your diagnosis, treatment, and recovery.

-Patients who undergo autologous stem cell transplant receive survivorship care from a dedicated team embedded within our lymphoma and multiple myeloma programs.
+If you undergo an autologous stem cell transplant, you will receive survivorship care from a dedicated team embedded within our lymphoma and multiple myeloma programs.

 All patients may consult with additional specialists through Dana-Farber's Adult Survivorship Program.
-Depending on specific needs, patients may tap experts in cardiology, pulmonology, endocrinology, nephrology, gynecology, sexual health, psychosocial oncology, and exercise physiology — all of whom are focused on helping cancer survivors manage the long-term effects of treatment.
+Depending on your specific needs, you may tap experts in cardiology, pulmonology, endocrinology, nephrology, gynecology, sexual health, psychosocial oncology, and exercise physiology — all of whom are focused on helping cancer survivors manage the long-term effects of treatment.

 stem-cell-transplant-50-years556x381.jpg

-Learn about the history, progress, and innovation in the adult stem cell transplantation program over the past 50 years.
+Learn about the history, progress, and innovation in the adult stem cell transplantation program over the past decades.

 Explore Our History